CVE-2017-14855

 03 // Deep Technical Analysis

 The vulnerability stems from inadequate input validation and error handling within the Red Lion HMI's HTTP server.
-Specifically, the server fails to properly handle excessively long URI strings in POST requests.
-When a request with a URI exceeding the internal buffer size is received, the server attempts to process it, leading to a software exception.
-This likely results in a buffer overflow or a similar memory corruption issue, causing the HMI panel to crash and become unresponsive.
-The root cause is a lack of bounds checking on the URI length before processing it.
-The server's logic likely attempts to allocate memory or perform operations based on the URI length without verifying that the length is within acceptable limits.
-This can lead to memory corruption, stack overflow, or other memory-related errors, resulting in the DoS condition.
+Specifically, the server fails to properly handle extremely long URI strings in POST requests.
+When a request with a URI exceeding the allocated buffer size is received, it leads to a buffer overflow or other memory corruption issues.
+This, in turn, causes a software exception, crashing the HMI's HTTP server and leading to a DoS condition.
+The root cause is a lack of bounds checking on the URI length before processing the request, allowing an attacker to overwrite critical memory regions.
+The software exception is likely triggered by an attempt to access or write to an invalid memory address after the buffer overflow.